HUSKI3/HUSKI3/README.md

 ### Hi there, I'm Linkus - aka HUSKI3 👋

 ## I'm a Student and a Developer!
-- 🔭 I’m currently working on TecTone OS
+- 🔭 I’m currently working on NoPHP
 - 🌱 I’m currently learning everything new!
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other creators
 - ⚡ Fun fact: I love to draw
 ---
 ### Languages and Tools: